mirajhad/InterviewNavigator/C#/C#-Concept.md

 # Task

 **Task** represents an asynchronous operation.
 It’s part of the `System.Threading.Tasks` namespace and is used to perform operations asynchronously on thread pool threads rather than the main thread.

+# InstanceOf

+We cannot create an instance of an interface.

+We cannot create an instance of an Abstract Class.

+No, you cannot create an instance of a static class in C#.

+# Inherit

+No, you cannot inherit a static class in C#

+you  **cannot inherit a private class** .

+Yes, you can inherit an abstract class in C#.

+Yes, in C#, you can inherit one interface from another.